Asheri fort

 Asheri Fort / Asheri is a fort located 102 km from Mumbai and 88 km from Thane.
 It is in Palghar district, of Maharashtra.
 This fort is an important fort in Palghar district.
 The fort is located on the hills near Mendhavan Khind on Mumbai-Ahmedabad highway.
-The base village Khodkona is a very small tribal village.
+The base village Khodkona is a small tribal village.
 The Fort restoration is done by the local villagers.

 History

 This fort was built by the Bhojraja of Shilahara dynasty.
 This fort was captured by Bimb Raja of Mahim (Palghar) from Kolis.
 This fort is about 800 years old.
 It was ruled by Gujarat Sultanate.
 The Portuguese captain of Bassein, Antonio Moniz Barreto annexed the Asherigad in 1556, after bribing the Abyssinian captain who commanded the fort.
 Manor Fort was captured later.
 This fort was the northern boundary of Portuguese territory.
 Portuguese made it as a capital of 38 villages and 6 parishes.
 The fort had twenty water cisterns and two ponds.
 In 1737, this fort was conquered by the Maratha forces led by Chimaji Appa against Provincia do Norte, but it was reconquered in the counter-offensive by Antonio Cardim de Frois, the new General of the North.
 In February 1739, it fell definitely into the Maratha hands.
 In 1818 Captain Dickinson captured this fort and thus it went into the hands of the British East India Company.